vhscom/after-dark/README.md

 #### Webmaster Verification

 Verify your site with several webmaster tools including Google, Bing, Alexa and Yandex.
-To allow verification of your site with any or all of these providers simply add the following to your `config.toml` and fill in their respective values:
+To allow verification of your site with any or all of these providers add the following to your `config.toml` and fill in their respective values:

 ```toml
 [params.seo.webmaster_verifications]